martinaalvera/Documentation/qs_galaxy_vm.rst

 Get |galaxy_vm|
 ===============

-This Galaxy  section allows user to deploy a standard `Galaxy production environment <https://docs.galaxyproject.org/en/latest/admin/production.html>`_.
+The |galaxy_vm| section allows user to deploy a standard `Galaxy production environment <https://docs.galaxyproject.org/en/latest/admin/production.html>`_.

 The service instantiate a CentOS 7 Virtual Machine with Galaxy, all its companion software and tools already embedded.
 Once deployed each Galaxy instance can be further customized with tools and reference data.

 .. seealso::